anonymousICVS/PendulumTestBed/README.md

 ### Running the testbed
 - Run the Qt project on the EncoderPC
 - Run the Qt project on the DecoderPC
-- ssh to the robot (user: robot, pwd: maker) and run the python code 'controller.py' while manually holding the pendulum in a vertical position
+- Ssh to the robot (user: robot, pwd: maker) and run the python code 'controller.py' while manually holding the pendulum in a vertical position
 - After a short startup period, the pendulum will start balancing!

 ### Troubleshooting